arnabau/CryptaShell/README.md

 # 🛡️ CryptaShell

 > A High-Security, Cross-Platform Cryptographic File Management System built with Dart/Flutter.
+(A project that is still under development).

 CryptaShell is an offline-first desktop and mobile application designed to securely encrypt and decrypt files and complete directory trees.
 It acts as a digital bunker, prioritizing strict *Privacy-by-Design* principles, robust memory hygiene, and native-feeling user interfaces.